AKROGIS/USGS-Topo-Processing/Initial_Process_Instructions.md

   - AK_Stepovak Bay C-5 and C-6_359335_1963_63360_geo
   - AK_Stepovak Bay C-5 and C-6_359336_1963_63360_geo
-- The following maps have the incorrect name (so they got the wrong clipping footprint, and 3 of the four are goereferenced to the location of the incorrect name.
+- The following maps have the incorrect name (so they got the wrong clipping footprint, and 3 of the four are georeferenced to the location of the incorrect name.
 The cell name in `itm_data.csv` was corrected, and where necessary, the file was correctly georeferenced as above.
   - AK_Baird Mountains D-3_354191_1955_63360_geo is actually D-4